 From spot quoting and carrier matching to billing and load tracking, modern AI tools are turning hours of manual clicks into minutes of automation — freeing ops teams to focus on relationships and revenue.

-This guide reviews some of the top AI-powered TMS platforms for freight brokers in 2025, along with a look at how Ventus Build is redefining what “AI-driven” truly means.
+This guide reviews some of the top AI-powered TMS platforms for freight brokers in 2025, along with a look at how Ventus AI is redefining what "AI-driven" truly means.

 1. MercuryGate: AI-Powered Optimization Meets Scale